-Section 10 - Telephone Calls
+15.10 - Telephone Calls

 When a member receives telephone call(s) during off-duty hours that require work, he/she shall receive a minimum of one-half (1/2) hour pay, or actual time spent, whichever is greater, at an appropriate rate.
+The member shall report on his/her timesheet the start and stop times of all work performed in connection with off-duty telephone calls.
 Multiple calls during the same one-half hour period of time are considered as one call.
 The member may receive one-half hour pay for up to three separate and distinct calls received during an off-duty period.
 Upon receiving the fourth call during one off-duty period, the member shall be entitled to an additional 1.5 hours pay at the appropriate rate of pay.
 In no case shall the member be entitled to more than 3.0 hours pay in a single off-duty period for answering phone calls, unless more time has actually been worked.